 From the former salvage station there is an easy walk on grassland for the remaining two kilometres.
 At the end we reach the lighthouse and harbour at Kvassheim.
 It was built in 1912 as the last of the lighthouses on this coast.
 The lighthouse was automated in 1990.
 Today it has a cafe and exhibitions.
 The harbour is a nice place, occupied by small fishing vessels.

-There are some Iron Age burial mounds found here at Kvassheim as well.
+Here at Kvassheim we find some Iron Age burial mounds found as well.

 At Kvassheim we got into our first car and returned to Ogna to pick up the second.
 We made two stops on the way.

 The first was at the northern end of Brusand beach to have a closer look at the “Hitler teeth” invasion stoppers built inside the beach.
-They were put up in The Second World War to obstruct armoured vehicles on a suspected Allied invasion of Norway.
+During the Second World War their function was to obstruct armoured vehicles on a suspected Allied invasion of Norway.
 There were two elements: A six metres wide and three metres deep ditch in the northern end; and a large stone fence of concrete and natural boulders.